aim4ik11/catch-the-cat/README.md

 - 📊 **Move Counter**: Track your progress
 - 🎨 **Responsive Design**: Play on desktop or mobile devices
 - ♿ **Accessible**: Full keyboard navigation support
+- 🧠 **Adaptive Difficulty**: The BFS pathfinding logic and seeded blockers determine how aggressively the cat can escape
+- 🎚️ **Difficulty Presets**: Easy/Normal/Hard presets adjust seeded blockers;
+  more blockers create easier boards, fewer blockers make the cat harder to trap and the **Start game** button regenerates the board with your choice

 ## 🚀 Getting Started